bboreham/weave/docs/ipam.md

 conclusion.

 Failures:
-- two nodes that haven't communicated with each other yet can each decide to be leader
+- two peers that haven't communicated with each other yet can each decide to be leader
   -> this is a fundamental problem: if you don't know about someone
      else then you cannot make allowances for them.
 - prospective leader dies before sending map
   -> This failure will be detected by the underlying Weave peer
      topology.
-The node requiring space will re-try, re-running the leadership election across all connected peers.
+The peer requiring space will re-try, re-running the leadership election across all connected peers.

-## Node shutdown
+## Peer shutdown

-When a node leaves (a `weave reset` command), it updates all its own tokens to be tombstones, then broadcasts the updated ring.
+When a peer leaves (a `weave reset` command), it updates all its own tokens to be tombstones, then broadcasts the updated ring.
 This causes its space to be inherited by the owner of the previous tokens on the ring, for each range.

-After sending the message, the node terminates - it does not wait for any response.
+After sending the message, the peer terminates - it does not wait for any response.

 Failures:
 - message lost
-  - the space will be unusable by other nodes because it will still be seen as owned.
+  - the space will be unusable by other peers because it will still be seen as owned.

-To cope with the situation where a node has left or died without managing to tell its peers, an administrator may go to any other node and command that it mark the dead node's tokens as tombstones (with `weave rmpeer`).
+To cope with the situation where a peer has left or died without managing to tell its peers, an administrator may go to any other peer and command that it mark the dead peer's tokens as tombstones (with `weave rmpeer`).
 This information will then be gossipped out to the network.